|WEST WAIGEO AND MANYAIFUN||VITAL STATISTICS|

 The Meos Manggara islands are almost all low, flat, sand cays, which stretch between the island of Meos Manggara (marked on the map above) and the Waigeo mainland.
 Only three of the islands (including Meos Manggara itself) are inhabited.

 Apart from the excellent snorkelling and mantas mentioned above, the cays offer sights like West Waigeo’s “Pasir Timbul” – a stretch of pristine white sand that emerges from the ocean with every low tide.

-The village of Meos Manggara is quite close to Manyaifun and is worth exploring.
+The village of Meos Manggara is quite close to Manyaifun and is worth exploring if you’re nearby.
 Huge numbers of fish usually school around around the village jetty and beaches.

 How to choose West Waigeo accommodation

 Individual homestay pages provide photos and more detail about the specific attractions and tours, services and facilities available at each place.